Portrait of KERN founder and specialist Nils Koerber smiling, in black and white

 It is therefore important that families Consider all aspects of business successionto ensure a successful transition.
-In this article we look at some of the most common issues that arise when transferring family businesses.
+In this article, we look at some of the most common problems that arise when transferring family businesses.
+And we provide you with possible solutions in our complex guide.

 How is the market for business successions developing?